profsmith89/ctps/_sources/chap14.md

 The small code block above defines the string `analysis_name` with the name of the analysis function we just wrote.
 To get the function object for this name from its module, we first call `import_module` with the name of the module containing the function, which in this case happens to be the same as the function's name.
 This call returns a module object (i.e. `analysis_mod`), and we use `getattr` to grab the attribute named `string_bug` (the second parameter in the `getattr` call) from this module object.
 The returned result is the function object for `string_bug`.

-Combining this new knowledge with our knowledge of how to get the source corresponding to a function object, we can write a helper routine for grabbing the source for a function whose name we know only at runtime.
-Focus your attention on lines 11-13 and 17 in `grab_f`.; I'll explain why I wrapped lines 11-13 in a try-except-statement in a moment.
+Combining this new knowledge with our knowledge of how to get the source code corresponding to a function object, we can write a helper routine for grabbing the source code for a function whose name we know only at runtime.
+Focus your attention on lines 11-13 and 17 in `grab_f`; I'll explain why I wrapped lines 11-13 in a try-except-statement in a moment.

  ```{code-block} python
 ---